-As a consultant, Mr. Bedard has done extensive training, policy development and project management for law enforcement, corrections and security organizations.
+As a consultant, Dr. Bedard has done extensive training, policy development and project management for law enforcement, corrections and security organizations.
 He consults to the media giving advice on television productions and analyzing unfolding law enforcement events to newspapers, magazine, public radio and internet radio.
 His commentary has appeared on ABC, CBS, NPR, USA Today and a variety of police related websites and hardcopy periodicals.
 Mr. Bedard is a listed subject matter expert by the Florida Department of Law Enforcement and works closely with the Standards and Training Commission to develop curriculum for law enforcement officers in the State of Florida.
 He is on the expert panel of PoliceOne.com and provides expert analysis to attorneys in both criminal and civil actions across the United States.

 WHY ROY BEDARD

-NECK RESTRAINTS: POLICEONE.COM
+FEATURE: NECK RESTRAINTS: POLICEONE.COM

 Dave Smith and Roy Bedard discuss police use of neck restraints.
 While this technique begins to gain in popularity after several decades of non-use, there is still a lot to consider when drafting policy and providing professional training.
 Several points are discussed in this 10 minute video designed as a primer for police trainers and administrators.
 See more...

-THE RAPID ROTATION BATON
+FEATURE: THE RAPID ROTATION BATON

 The Rapid Rotation Baton (RRB) System is an injection molded nylon baton that is held firmly to the users backside with a Kydex security holster.
 Developed by police tactics expert Roy Bedard, the weapon’s effectiveness is in the unique design, which makes the RRB easy to learn and easy to use.
 The RRB Systems USA device, unlike other intermediate weapons, addresses virtually all personal protection possibilities.
 Because it can be rapidly rotated in the hand, it can be used in the close quarters, at a distance, on the ground, or against grips, grabs and body holds.
 With all of the possibilities, it represents a complete defensive system which is not dependent on an officer’s size and strength.
 See more...